 Tested by: Adam Ruggiero, Editor in Chief

 Obviously, you’re not going to take this hiking.
-But then again, there’s a good chance you’re also not taking your dear old mom or dad, either.
+But then again, there’s a good chance you’re also not taking all of your friends and family, either.
 And that’s the beauty of PhotoSpring!
-With this digital frame, you can instantly send a selfie of yourself on trail to your parents’ frame on the mantle.
+With this digital frame, you can instantly send a selfie of yourself on the trail to your loved one’s frame on the mantle.

-I snagged a PhotoSpring 10 Premium, hoping it would be the perfect Mother’s Day gift.
-But having never tried a digital frame, I wasn’t sure if it would be a hit or a bust.
+Our editor snagged a PhotoSpring 10 Premium, hoping it would be the perfect gift.
+But having never tried a digital frame, he wasn’t sure if it would be a hit or a bust.
 But it proved a major win.